0xdvck/react-notion-view/README.md

     - [] Support other types `date`, `multi_select`, `select` , `timestamp` , `status`
   - [x] Support Compound filters with filter groups (more than 3,4 levels)
   - [x] Implement unit tests for the Compound filters
-- [] Stretch Goals
+- [ ] Stretch Goals
-  - [] Implement the NOT operator for compound filter conditions.
+  - [ ] Implement the NOT operator for compound filter conditions.

-## FAQ

-### Can i edit the current notion database

-- Yes, you can access and edit the current database from [here](https://www.notion.so/Sales-CRM-2d4eda51cc70809399f6f429555e7baf?source=copy_link)